amitashukla/You-Dont-Know-JS/up & going/ch2.md

 As you can see, listing the `(function IIFE(){ .. })` before its executing `()` is essentially the same as including `foo` before its executing `()`; in both cases, the function reference is executed with `()` immediately after it.

-Because an IIFE is just a function, and functions create variable *scope*, using an IIFE in this fashion is often used to declare variables that won't affect the surrounding code outside the IIFE:
+Because an IIFE is just a function, and functions create variable *scope*, <span style="color:#AF7AC5">**using an IIFE in this fashion is often used to declare variables that won't affect the surrounding code outside the IIFE**</span>:

 ```js
 var a = 42;